yeraldinm/tigervnc/README.rst

 * winvnc - the TigerVNC server for Windows.  winvnc allows a Windows desktop to be accessed remotely using a VNC viewer.

-WARNING: winvnc is currently unmaintained and and may not function correctly.
+WARNING: winvnc is currently unmaintained and may not function correctly.
+There are no active maintainers for the Windows server.
+Users are advised to consider alternative VNC solutions or contribute fixes if they rely on winvnc.

 winvnc may not work if the Fast user switching or Remote desktop features are in use.